Leopard 2: Primary

 The primary armament for production versions of the Leopard 2 is the Rheinmetall 120 mm smoothbore gun—the same gun later adapted for use on the M1 Abrams—in either the L/44 variant (found on all production Leopard 2s until the A5), or the L/55 variant (as found on the Leopard 2A6 and subsequent models).

 Ammunition for the gun comprises 27 rounds stored in a special magazine in the forward section of the hull, to the left of the driver's station, with an additional 15 rounds stored in the left side of the turret bustle, which is separated from the fighting compartment by an electrically operated door.
 If the turret's ammunition storage area is hit, a blow-off panel in the turret roof would direct an explosion upwards away from the crew compartment.
 However, the 27 other rounds stored in the forward section of the hull, to the left of the driver's station, do not have this protection and would cause catastrophic secondary explosions if the hull were hit.
 This is a weakness of the Leopard 2's design.

-The gun is fully stabilised, and can fire a variety of types of rounds, such as the German DM43 APFSDS-T anti-tank round, which is said to be able to penetrate 450 mm of steel armour at a range of 2000 m, and the German DM12 high-explosive anti-tank (HEAT).
+The gun is fully stabilised, and can fire a variety of types of rounds, such as the German DM43 APFSDS-T anti-tank round, which is said to be able to penetrate 560 mm of steel armour at a range of 2000 m, and the German DM12 high-explosive anti-tank (HEAT).

-For the L/55 gun, a newer APFSDS-T round was introduced to take advantage of the longer barrel, the DM-53, which is said to be able to penetrate up to 750 mm of RHAe armor at a range of 2000 m.
+For the L/55 gun, a newer APFSDS-T round was introduced to take advantage of the longer barrel, the DM53, which is said to be able to penetrate up to 750 mm of RHAe armour at a range of 2000 m.
 The bore evacuator and the gun's thermal sleeve of the A4 and A5, designed to regulate the temperature of the barrel, are fabricated from glass-reinforced plastic.
 The barrel has a chrome lining to increase barrel life.
 The main gun is capable of power elevating from +20° to −9°.

 Rheinmetall has developed an upgrade for Leopard 2 tanks to give them the ability to fire the Israeli LAHAT anti-tank guided missile through the main gun.
 The missile can engage targets out to a range of 6000 m.